-Asbestos production worldwideRussia and Kazakhstan produce the largest volumes of asbestos in the world, totaling 1.1 million metric tons and 400,000 metric tons, respectively, in 2016.
-Globally, asbestos mine production has fallen from 2.2 million metric tons in 2007 to two million metric tons in 2016.
+Asbestos production worldwideRussia and Kazakhstan produce the largest volumes of asbestos in the world, totaling 700,000 metric tons and 230,000 metric tons, respectively, in 2022.
+Globally, asbestos mine production has fallen from about two million metric tons in 2010 to approximately 1.3 million metric tons in 2022.

 Prior to its ban, asbestos was used for strengthening cement and plastics and for various uses in building and construction.
 Exposure to asbestos can occur in many settings and occurs when products with asbestos are disturbed, releasing fibers into the air.
-Accumulation of these fibers in the lungs can impact breathing and lead to serious health problems.
+The accumulation of these fibers in the lungs can impact breathing and lead to serious health problems.